 A meteorite streaks past the camera.
-It carries some kind of alien mineral, and it ain’t Vibranium.
-It smashes into a lighthouse: the invasion of planet Earth has begun.
+It carries an alien mineral, and it ain’t Vibranium.
+It smashes into a lighthouse; the invasion of planet Earth has begun.

-Ground Zero is covered by an iridescent dome called the Shimmer, which looks like a soap bubble, or a gigantic blister.
-They call it ‘the Shimmer’.
-Inside, communications fail, and those who enter don’t return.
-The government are keeping it top secret, but not for long; the phenomenon is expanding, and will eventually swallow up whole cities and states…
+Ground zero is covered by an iridescent dome called the Shimmer, which looks like a soap bubble, or a gigantic blister.
+Those who enter don’t return.
+It’s top secret, but the phenomenon is expanding, threatening to swallow up whole cities and states…

-‘Annihilation’ started life as the first volume in Jeff VanderMeer’s ‘weird fiction’ Southern Reach trilogy, where a nameless four-woman crew venture into the unknown Area X. (A fifth turns back.)
-One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.
+Annihilation started life as the first volume in Jeff VanderMeer’s Southern Reach book trilogy, where a nameless four-woman crew venture into the mysterious Area X. One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.

-In Alex (Ex Machina) Garland’s dreamlike adaptation, the biologist – now Lena – is played by a characteristically poised, brittle Natalie Portman as an ex-military John Hopkins professor.
-Flashbacks reveal a soldier-scientist cheating on her angelic-looking husband Kane (Oscar Isaac) with Daniel (Interstellar’s David Gyasi).
+In Alex ‘Ex Machina’ Garland’s adaptation, the biologist – now named Lena – is played by a characteristically poised Natalie Portman as an ex-military John Hopkins professor.
+Flashbacks reveal her cheating on her angelic-looking soldier husband Kane (Oscar Isaac) with Daniel (Interstellar’s David Gyasi).

-We see Lena Portmansplaining cellular senescence, AKA aging, to Kane, who is active military.
-The couple playfully argue over whether God can make mistakes, and discuss the unprecedented ‘silence’ around Kane’s imminent deployment.
-Kane – with big puppy dog eyes – tenderly says they will be under the same stars, but Lena mocks the idea of pining for her husband.
+We see Lena Portmansplaining cellular senescence – AKA aging – to Kane, playfully arguing whether God makes mistakes.
+As they discuss the odd silence around Kane’s deployment, he tenderly says they’ll be under the same stars, but Lena mocks the idea of pining for her husband.
 He goes MIA, before mysteriously returning, clinging to life.

-Learning Oscar Isaac escaped the Shimmer, a guilt-wracked Lena leaves him on a ventilator, Lena joins Ventress on the next Shimmer trip, although she keeps her motives secret from the rest of the team, who are all damaged in different ways: an unkempt Tessa Thompson is self-harming physicist Josie, boisterous paramedic Gina Rodriguez is recovering addict Anya, Tuva Novotny’s geologist Cass is a grieving mother.
-“We’re all damaged goods here,” she explains.
+Learning Oscar Isaac escaped the Shimmer, a guilt-wracked Lena leaves him on a ventilator to join Dr Ventress (Jennifer Jason Leigh) for the next mission.
+The rest of their team are all damaged goods: Tessa Thompson is self-harming physicist Josie, Gina Rodriguez is addict Anya, Tuva Novotny’s geologist Cass is a grieving mother.

-So is Annihilation about how we accept the inevitable?
-Some viewers saw it as a movie about cancer, or interpreted the Shimmer as a manifestation of Lena’s guilt.
-To others it’s really a searing depiction of depression, or all about Pokémon.
-Garland, meanwhile, said he was actually going for something on a theme of self destructiveness.
+Is Annihilation, therefore, about how we choose to accept the inevitable?
+While some thought it was about cancer, or interpreted the Shimmer as a manifestation of Lena’s guilt (to others it was about depression, or Pokémon), Garland himself said he was going for something on a theme of self destructiveness.

 OK, but this stupid thing invaded us.
-And although Lena believes the organism doesn’t ‘want’ anything, it’s hard not to take it personally; there’s something about the fruiting corpse in the swimming pool and the artfully arranged skeletons that feel like they sprung from the imagination of a serial killer on NBC’s late, lamented Hannibal.
+Although Lena believes the organism doesn’t ‘want’ anything, it’s hard not to take it personally; there’s something about the fruiting corpse in the swimming pool, or the artfully arranged skeletons, that feel like they sprung from the imagination of a serial killer on NBC’s late, lamented Hannibal.